 A gateway to statistical information made available to the public by the U.S. Government

-Sponsored by the Library of Congress, a respository of recent legislative publications.
+Sponsored by the Library of Congress, a repository of recent legislative publications.

 Includes pending bills, laws, legislative histories, committee reports and documents,